IntersectMBO/ouroboros-network/CONTRIBUTING.md

 [CHaP] one should use `./scritp/release-to-chap.sh`.

 * First run `./script/release-to-chap.sh -r` to see which changes will be published.
-And verify that all `CHANGELOG.md` files are up-to date.
+And verify that all `CHANGELOG.md` files are up-to-date.
 * Run `./script/release-to-chap.sh` which will create a PR in `cardano-haskell-packages` repo (pointed by `CARDANO_HASKELL_PACKAGES_DIR` environment variable or `/tmp/chap` if it's not defined).
 * Before merging that branch, run `./script/build-with-chap.sh`.
 It will use the new branch in `cardano-haskell-packages` to restore the `ourobors-network` repository to the state published in `CHaP`.
 One must resolve all compilation issues before merging the `CHaP` branch.
-On a successful run the script will add comment on the `CHaP` PR.
+On a successful run, the script will add a comment on the `CHaP` PR.

 ## Release Branches

-When needed we use release branches: `release/cardano-node-*`, e.g.
+When needed we use release branches: `release/*`, but most often we just release from `master`.
-`release/cardano-node-1.35.x` (which ought to be simply named as `release/cardano-node-1.35`).

-Note that `CHaP` allows us to make releases of packages independently of each other (especially non breaking changes), so there might be other release branches, e.g.  `release/network-mux-*`.
+Note that `CHaP` allows us to make releases of packages independently of each other (especially non-breaking changes), so there might be other release branches, e.g.  `release/network-mux-*`.
 They MUST follow the following naming convention: `release/${package-name}-${version}`.

 All commits in the release branch MUST be cherry-picked from `master`.
 Each time one wants to add new commits from `master`, one SHOULD:

-* cherry-pick them to a new branch
+* cherry-pick them to a new branch,
-* create a PR which targets the right release branch
+* create a PR which targets the right release branch,
-* mention in the PR's description from which original PR(s) (to the `master` branch) the commits are coming from ([example](https://github.com/input-output-hk/ouroboros-network/pull/4120))
+* mention in the PR's description from which original PR(s) (to the `master` branch) the commits are coming from ([example](https://github.com/input-output-hk/ouroboros-network/pull/4120)).

 This forces the changes to go through the normal pull request review process & let CI validate the release patch set.